kevintruong/til/C-Programming,-Part-1:-Introduction.md

   while( *src ) { dest = src; src ++; dest++; }
 }
 ```
 In the above code it simply changes the dest pointer to point to source string.
-Also the nul bytes is not copied.
+Also the nuls bytes are not copied.
 Here's a better version -
 ```
   while( *src ) { *dest = *src; src ++; dest++; }
   *dest = *src;